zapier/resthooks/posts/profiles/how-emma-uses-rest-hooks.md

 title: How Emma Uses REST Hooks
-author: Alex Ezell
+author: Interview with Alex Ezell
 date: 2013-08-26
 comments: false

 ### [Home](/) > {{ title }}

-<div class="quote">"Web services would just come to a crawl because [partners] were doing 1000 requests per second."</div>
+<div class="quote">Web services would just come to a crawl because [partners] were doing 1000 requests per second.</div>

 <iframe width="560" height="315" src="//www.youtube.com/embed/ZmLeOGDrwmU?color=white&theme=light&rel=0" frameborder="0" allowfullscreen></iframe>

+## About Emma

+Emma is an email marketing platform.
+With Emma you can design stylish email campaigns with easy-to-use features, send those campaigns to customers and collect statistics about how well they perform.

+## Case Study

 Emma got into the API space early.
 They've had some version of their API for almost 7 or 8 years now.
 Since then, the API landscape has changed dramatically.